varunkukade/ReactNative-Intermediate-EventManagement/README.md

 # ReactNative-Intermediate-EventManagement
 Event Management App

+Motive of this app is to have one stop solution for all the event management for events like wedding, business seminars, birthdays, paid events/free events.
+Admin/host/organiser will be able to add/invite people to the events.
 This project is in progress.If you want to run, you can clone it directly.

-Features/components included in the app:
+Components included in the app:

 1. Project is completely strictly type scoped by Typescript
 2. React Native Firebase - For API calls and database